hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-particle-scripts.md

 }
 ```

-Please note that the name of the emitter (’Point’) is case-sensitive.
+Please note that the name of the emitter (`Point`) is case-sensitive.

 ## Box Emitter {#Box-Emitter}

 This emitter emits particles from a random location within a 3-dimensional box.
-It’s extra attributes are:
+It's extra attributes are:

 <dl compact="compact">
 <dt>width</dt> <dd>

-Sets the width of the box (this is the size of the box along it’s local X axis, which is dependent on the ’direction’ attribute which forms the box’s local Z).<br> format: width &lt;units&gt;<br> example: width 250<br> default: 100
+Sets the width of the box (this is the size of the box along it's local X axis, which is dependent on the `direction` attribute which forms the box's local Z).<br> format: width &lt;units&gt;<br> example: width 250<br> default: 100

 </dd> <dt>height</dt> <dd>

-Sets the height of the box (this is the size of the box along it’s local Y axis, which is dependent on the ’direction’ attribute which forms the box’s local Z).<br> format: height &lt;units&gt;<br> example: height 250<br> default: 100
+Sets the height of the box (this is the size of the box along it's local Y axis, which is dependent on the `direction` attribute which forms the box's local Z).<br> format: height &lt;units&gt;<br> example: height 250<br> default: 100

 </dd> <dt>depth</dt> <dd>

-Sets the depth of the box (this is the size of the box along it’s local Z axis, which is the same as the ’direction’ attribute).<br> format: depth &lt;units&gt;<br> example: depth 250<br> default: 100
+Sets the depth of the box (this is the size of the box along it's local Z axis, which is the same as the `direction` attribute).<br> format: depth &lt;units&gt;<br> example: depth 250<br> default: 100

 </dd> </dl>